luciusluo/matrix-inverse/README.md

 This code uses Gaussian-Jordan Elimination to calculate the inverse of a matrix in C.

-It basically implements the algorithm procedure descirbed as this from Purdue :
+It implements the algorithm following the procedure decribed in this Purdue slides:
 (https://www.math.purdue.edu/~shao92/documents/Algorithm%20REF.pdf)

 Use this link to the webcache of the original page if the link above does not work: